 (1) conveying research equipment directly to the school or organization pursuant to 15 U.S.C.
-3710(i); or
+3710(1); or (0) properties are seen as a set of the organization of the school of the scho

 (2) reporting excess equipment to the General Services Administration (GSA) for donation when declared surplus in accordance with section 203(j) of the Federal Property and Administrative Services Act of 1949, as amended, 40 U.S.C.
-484(j) [now 40 U.S.C.
+494(j) [now 40 U.S.C.
 549].
 Agencies shall report such equipment as far as possible in advance of the date the equipment becomes excess, so that GSA may attempt to arrange direct transfers from the donating agency to recipients eligible under this order.